GRC-SummerSchool/learn-python/Day1/PythonIntro.md

 8. Currently (June 2021), Python is the 2nd most popular programming languages according to [TIOBE Index](https://www.tiobe.com/tiobe-index/), and it has been among the top 5 of the most popular coding languages in recent years according to [GitHub](https://octoverse.github.com/projects#languages)

-9. Used in movie production (LucasFilms) to drug discovery (AstraZeneca) to Social Media (Instagram) to to industrial software at GE!
+9. Used in movie production (LucasFilms) to drug discovery (AstraZeneca) to Social Media (Instagram) to industrial software at GE!

    ​